An orthorhombic deformation family of Schwarz' H surfaces: Introduction

-This is the second of two papers dealing with new 2-dimensional families of embedded triply periodic minimal surfaces (TPMS) of genus three whose 1-dimensional ``intersection'' with the well-known Meeks family exhibits singularities in the moduli space of TPMS.
+This is the second of two papers dealing with new 2-dimensional families of embedded triply periodic minimal surfaces (TPMS) of genus three whose 1-dimensional ``intersections'' with the well-known Meeks family exhibit singularities in the moduli space of TPMS.

 Among the many TPMS discovered by H.\ A.\ Schwarz~\cite{schwarz1890} is a 1-parameter family $\H$ that can be constructed by extending the Plateau solution for the boundaries of the two triangular faces of a triangular prism.
 Such a Plateau solution does not exist for all heights of the prism.
 For small heights, there are two distinct solutions.
 One of them limits in the most symmetric singly periodic Scherk surfaces with 6 annular ends.
-The other degenerate to a foliation of $\R^3$ by horizontal parallel planes that are joined by catenoidal nodes, placed in a hexagonal lattice.
+The other degenerate to a foliation of $\R^3$ by horizontal parallel planes that are joined by catenoidal necks, placed in a hexagonal lattice.

 This family is remarkable because it does not belong to the 5-dimensional Meeks family $\cM$ of TPMS of genus 3~\cite{meeks1990}.
 Members of that family have the eight branched values of the Gauss map forming four antipodal pairs, while for an $\H$ surface, they are located at the north and south poles of the 2-sphere and the six vertices of a triangular prism.
 The only other known TPMS of genus 3 outside $\cM$ are the Gyroid-Lidinoid family~\cite{schoen1970, lidin1990, fogden1993, fogden1999, weyhaupt2006, weyhaupt2008}, and the recently discovered $\tDD$ family~\cite{chenweber1}.